-As we progress from “lifts rocks” to “performs brain surgery” the capability, knowledge, and skill of the specific individual matters more and more.
+As we progress from “lifts rocks” to “performs brain surgery” the capability, knowledge, and skill of the specific individual increasingly matters.
 Hopefully none of us would choose a doctor by random selection using the mental model that they are “all the same”.

-The more complexity there is in your business, and the more unique your business is, the more individuals matter.
+The more complexity in your business, and the more unique your business is, the more individuals matter.

 The Type of Work Matters

-In addition to motivation is skills alignment – this leads to the concept of the “10x” engineer – the rock star who is ten times as productive as the average engineer.
-Whether you believe in this idea or not, we probably can agree that some people are significantly more productive - and hiring for that trait is nearly impossible.
+In addition to motivation there is skills alignment – this leads to the concept of the “10x” engineer.
+E.g. the rock star who is ten times as productive as the average engineer.
+Whether you believe in this idea or not, we can agree that some people are significantly more productive - and yet hiring for that trait is nearly impossible.

 Why?
 Because they are only productive after they learn your systems, technology, and business practices.
 In other words, no one comes in the door as a 10x engineer.
 On the other hand, you can develop people into 10x engineers.
 This suggests that taking steps to retain highly effective engineers (by not ignoring the evidence that they are not fungible) is what is most important.

 The other factor is engineers are usually only “10x” in narrow, specialized technology areas that they know well.
-If you move them to another team, using different technology and supporting a different business process they quickly revert to being average (at least until they come up to speed again, which may or may not happen).
-In other words, if we asked Lebron James to play soccer (play with his feet and not his hands) he might be far below average – and remain there.
+If you move them to another team, using different technology and supporting a different business process they quickly revert to being average (at least until they come up to speed again).
+In other words, if we asked Lebron James to play soccer (play with his feet and not his hands) he might be far below average (and remain there).